Michael Ely Is A Gay Multidimensional Artist

 NORTHERN STAR: Has that changed today?

-MICHAEL: Absolutely…. but because of all the people who, like Spider and I, blazed the way for other gay persons and artists.
+MICHAEL: Absolutely…. but because of all the people who, like Spider and I, blazed the way for other gay artists.
 Sometimes I think that young gay people today don’t fully appreciate what our generation (and the generations before us) went through so that they could have a better life.
 On the other hand, I’m glad that young gay people today don’t have to deal with, or even think about, what we had to deal with.
 They can live their lives in the open, they can be proud of who they are, they can get married, and that makes me happy for them.

 NORTHERN STAR: Did you lose many friends to the AIDS epidemic?